 Q: How long will WaterMan undersink units filter?

 A: WaterMan undersink units are guaranteed to effectively filter for three years.
 After three years the undersink filters must be replaced.

 Q: What does it mean to rebed the filter?

 A: The media bed inside the whole-house filter must be replaced every two years.
 We use the term “rebedding” to describe this process.
 After two years, you can buy a whole-house rebed filter at a significantly reduced cost.
-We ship the rebed tank to you and you simply have to switch out the old tank with the new tank.
-The new filter is then guaranteed to filter effectively for another two years.
+We simply have to switch out the old tank with the new tank.
+The new filter is then guaranteed to filter effectively for another two to three years.